 This is my attempt to redress the online documenting of that overshadowed son.
 I started with a Trove search of local newspapers of the time (especially when he was a country doctor in Albury).

 My Doc Woods – assembled timeline

 Leslie was born in 1896 and died at age 73 years, in 1968.

-This led him to a feeling that he hadn’t ‘served’ as his older brothers Eric and Robert both fought for the duration of the war, Eric in Gallipoli, and returned safely.
+This led Sam to feeling that he hadn’t ‘served’ as his older brothers Eric and Robert both fought for the duration of the war and returned safely.
 He was 43 years old at the outbreak of World War 2 and unlikely to be accepted for that conflict.

 “Dr Leslie S. Woods; third and youngest son of Dr. W. Cleaver Woods, of Albury, who completed his medical studies in August last, has (says the Albury “Daily News” been appointed resident medical officer to the Perth (W.A) Public Hospital , and sailed on the Katoomba for Fremantle last Wednesday.
 Dr. Leslie S. Woods served 18 months at the front.
 His two (?) brothers are also members of the medical profession, the eldest Dr: Robert Grieve Woods practising at Goulburn, and Dr. Eric Woods at Albury.”
 Tue 12 Oct 1920